Historically when we wanted to increase our ability to service more users or store more data, the first choice was

 CAP Theorem was first suggested by Eric Brewer in 1998 and described the relationship between Consistency, Availability and Partition Tolerance in distributed systems.
 The theorem is predicated on the fact that within distributed systems, network partitions are a fact of life and must be factored into the application's design.

-CAP theorem states that when a network partition ocurrs, a choice must be made between Consistency or Availability.
-In the absence of a network partition, both Consistency and Availability can be satisfied.
+CAP theorem states that when a network partition ocurrs, a choice must be made between Consistency

 Dealing with Network Partitions

-1. Sacrifice Consistency - (maintain Availability and Partition tolerance).
+Once we accept that network partition will occur in a distributed application, we must choose which aspect of the application behavior we are willing to sacrifice and to what degree:- Sacrifice Consistency - (maintain Availability and Partition tolerance).
 In this scenario we allow writes on both sides of the partition.
 When the partition has been resolved, both sides of the partition need to merge their data to return to a consistent state.

-2. Sacrifice Availability - (maintain Consistency and Partition tolerance) In this scenario, after a partition has occurred, one side of the partition is disabled to prevent inconsistency.
+- Sacrifice Availability - (maintain Consistency and Partition tolerance) In this scenario, after a partition has occurred, one side of the partition is disabled to prevent inconsistency.
 The remaining partition remains consistent, and the application continues with a lower degree of availability.

 Strong Consistency